 - finding literary devices while reading

-I love what 3rd grade teacher Misty Knight said about chart paper and chart markers: "These resources could be used to create and deliver lessons anywhere.
-They are the most reliable - didn’t have to rely on internet or any other technology malfunctions to not take place.
-All I needed were these, my students, and a mind for learning!"
+"Chart paper can be used to create and deliver lessons anywhere.
+It is the most reliable - you don't have to rely on internet or any other technology malfunctions to not take place.
+All I needed is chart paper, my students, and a mind for learning!"

-A class set of dry erases boards is one of my personal 9 Must Haves for the Upper Elementary Classroom.
+A class set of dry erases boards is one of my personal 11 Must Haves for the Upper Elementary Classroom.
 I used them daily for quick assessments.
 Apparently I'm not alone!

 Teacher Lesley Pratt said she couldn't do without student whiteboards and dry erase markers because, "They are awesome for quick checks for understanding and can be used for quiz games in small groups.
 They can be used for spelling practice or even to cover up answers."

 Another teacher said, "We use these for almost every lesson.
 It’s a good way for students to work out problems without wasting paper, they hold up their boards so I can do a quick assessment and correct if needed."

 Another teacher also mentioned how you can also use plastic sleeves in the place of whiteboards for a cheaper alternative - good for first year teachers that have other things to spend their money on!

-I was a little surprised that paper was #9 on the list - especially since pencils were the #1 most needed supply according to my survey!
+I was a little surprised that paper was #9 on the list - especially since pencils were the #1 most needed teacher supply!

 Perhaps it is because students don't destroy our paper like they do our pencils - and paper doesn't need to be constantly sharpened and replaced!

-"Paper" covered a range of supplies.
-Some of the teachers absolutely needed copy paper, while other teachers needed notebook paper/composition notebooks, and still others needed cardstock.
+"Paper" covers a huge range of supplies.
+Some teachers are in constant need of copy paper, while other teachers need notebook paper/composition notebooks, and still others need cardstock.

 10. Organizational Supplies

 In order to stay sane, teachers MUST have some sort of organizational system - even if that system looks like chaos to everyone else!
-Teachers that took this survey mentioned organizational supplies like file folders, turn in trays, supply containers, magnets, binder clips/bull dog clips, clear plastic envelopes, velcro, Stikki Clips, and Ziplock bags.
-Find what works for you and then look for deals at Walmart and Target!
+Teachers that took this survey mentioned organizational supplies like: